freedomofpress/securedrop-dev-docs/docs/supported_languages.rst

 .. list-table::
    :widths: 30 30 30
    :header-rows: 1
-   :stub-columns: 1

-   * - Component
+   * -
      - Translation Coverage (of Source Strings)
      - Review Coverage (of Translations) [#review_coverage]_
-   * - Source Interface [#source_components]_
+   * - **Initial coverage,** for a language to be granted support
      - 100%
      - 100%
-   * - Journalist Interface; SecureDrop Client [#journalist_components]_
+   * - **Ongoing coverage,** for a language to remain supported
      - 80%
      - 100%

-The goals of these thresholds are to:

-#. emphasize to **translators and reviewers** the importance of
-   translating and reviewing source-facing strings;

-#. emphasize to **code contributors and maintainers** the higher
-   cost and risk involved in changing source (English) strings in source-facing components compared to others; and
+In addition to these thresholds, the SecureDrop team will:

-#. maximize the correctness of the translations we ultimately ship.
+#. always prioritize the translation of source-facing strings, given their
+   importance for sources' security; and

+#. inform Localization Lab when particular strings should be prioritized or
+   even considered blocking for a given release.

 Granting Support for a Language
 -------------------------------